-The Trombones of the Saint Louis Symphony Thursday, March 19, 2020
+The Trombones from the Saint Louis Symphony

+Thursday, March 25, 2021 7:30p.m.

-Since 2006, the Trombones of the Saint Louis Symphony have taken their finely honed ensemble skills out of the symphonic concert stage and into chamber music settings across the US.
+Since 2006, the Trombones of the Saint Louis Symphony have taken their finely-honed ensemble skills out of the symphonic concert stage and into chamber music settings across the US.
 The International Trombone Association Journal, in a review of their most recent recording, Fleur de Lis, cited "an astonishing amount of versatility and virtuosity".
-The Trombones continue to expand the repertoire of the trombone quartet with commissioned works as well as their own arrangements and transcriptions.
+The Trombones return to East Central College with a new program featuring works recently commissioned by the group, including works by Caleb Burhans (Alarm Will Sound) and St. Louis's own Adam Maness (The 442's).
+The Trombones will also include their own arrangements in works by Sergei Prokofiev and Giovanni Gabrieli.